notcamelcase01/Blenders/README.md

 Takes **N** number of steps to be executed as variable and runs the stepper for **N** times

 **def step_genertor**
-For a ceertain gray value we figure out how many steps should black/white motor runs say W,B <br>
+For a certain gray value we figure out how many steps should black/white motor runs say W,B <br>
 Divide W,B as sum of `W = w 1+ w 2+ w 3 ....` and similarly for black<br>
 For  particular gray scale returns an array of which have reduced number steps in format `[[w 1,b 1],[w 2,b 2]........]` where w,b correspind to white and black .<br>
 ```